skrajewski/laravel-flash-notifications/README.md

 ### Install via composer

-Add dependency to your `composer.json` file and run `composer update`.a
+Add dependency to your `composer.json` file and run `composer update`.

 ```
 require: {